Residential Curbside Recycling

 • Clear berry and produce containers

-Items Not to Include in Your Cart
+Do Not to put these items in Your recycling Cart

 Many items can be recycled but not in your household cart, such as plastic bags and batteries.
 Plastic bags wrap around the automated sorting machines causing damage and ultimately end up in the trash.
 Empty recycling into your cart without the bag.
 Take plastic bags to retailers such as grocery stores for recycling.
 Food shelves are also happy to accept clean plastic bags for bagging groceries for the food shelf recipients.
 Items that need special recycling: